karlpokus/ansible-docker/README.md

 # ansible-docker
-Install docker ce with ansible on ubuntu 18.x
+Install docker-ce and docker-compose on ubuntu 18.x with ansible

 Requirements
 - sudoer access on remote host